abhinavsix/WinAudioToggle/README.md

 I did not create this all by myself.
 Most of the credit should go to the creators of [AudioDeviceCmdlets](https://github.com/frgnca/AudioDeviceCmdlets).

 Big thanks to PSum for setting up the githubrepo and creating the instructional guide.
+Some of the images are in german, but du schaffst es schon!

 This guide explains how to set up two PowerShell tray utilities: